qiqqq/nuxt3-blog-template/content/fourth-example-blog-post.md

 avatar: https://i.pravatar.cc/40?img=4
 date: Jun 16, 2023
 image: https://picsum.photos/1200/520?random=1
-excerpt: Do you find yourself constantly putting off important tasks until the last minute?
+description: Do you find yourself constantly putting off important tasks until the last minute?
 Do you struggle to stay focused and productive throughout the day?
 If so, you're not alone.
 ---
 Do you find yourself constantly putting off important tasks until the last minute?
 Do you struggle to stay focused and productive throughout the day?
 If so, you're not alone.
 Procrastination is a common problem that affects many people, but the good news is that there are strategies you can use to overcome it and become more productive.